 - Additional policy owner protections may be available on a state-by-state basis

-2. What do the companies that offer Bank On Yourself-type policies invest in to protect and grow my money even in volatile times?
+2. What do the companies recommended by Bank On Yourself Professionals invest in to protect and grow my money even in volatile times?

-- Over 90% of their portfolio is invested in investment-grade fixed-income assets
+- The majority of their portfolio is invested in investment-grade fixed-income assets

 - Their bond portfolios are well diversified across many industries and companies, with no investment representing more than 1% of assets